 - Event Planner at Glenora Wine Cellars

 - Assistant to the owner at Bristol Mountain

 - Sales Manager at New York Wine and Culinary Center

 - Group Tour Planner for American Automobile Association

-As a tourism management major, if you meet specific award criteria, you will be eligible for the Finger Lakes Visitors Connection Scholarship.
-For information on this scholarship, contact the business department or financial aid office.
+As a Tourism Management student, if you meet specific award criteria, you will be eligible for the Finger Lakes Visitors Connection, Ontario County, NY Scholarship.
+For information on this scholarship, contact the FLCC Foundation.